Nursing Home Resident Rights

 To learn more about becoming a LTCOP volunteer Ombudsman, call your local program at (855) 582-6769.

-Every year the Administration on Aging publishes data about the achievements and performance of the Long Term Care Ombudsman Program.
+Every year the Administration on Community Living publishes data about the achievements and performance of the Long Term Care Ombudsman Program.
 Of particular interest to Ombudsmen are the National Ombudsman Reporting System (or NORS) Data Tables.

 The National LTCOP Performance link will bring you to the site where the most recent data is available along with previous year's reports and other information.